sinood/World-Bank-Data-Visualization-Tutorial/README.md

 # World Bank Data Visualization Tutorial
+by Sino Oulad Daoud
+Created as a synthesis of the data science topics and methods covered in COGS 108 @ UCSD

 ### A data science tutoral dealing with country fertility rate and male/female literacy rate data